aphyr/prism/README.md

 first, then as you write .clj files, it'll re-run the corresponding test namespace.
 Prism assumes your tests are named `foo.core-test`.

+## Brought to you by

+Raynes and Aphyr!

 ## Why "Prism"?

 It may be snooping on everything you write, and checking to make sure it's not